Introducing: Atomically Precise Gold Nanoclusters by Alternate Pumping Chromatography

 Symbolic picture for the article.
 The link opens the image in a large view.

-We are pleased to announce our new open access work on using chromatography for producing highly defined nanomaterials.
-Specifically, we developed a special operating mode, alternate pumping, for obtaining small, atomically precise glutathione-stabilized gold nanoclusters at high purity from synthesized mixtures.
-By utilization of anion exchange chromatography as developed by our partners at LFG, the work demonstrates the capability of alternate pumping chromatography to isolate a single cluster with 10 gold atoms (Au10), or two different larger clusters simultaneously (Au25 and Au29).
+We just published an exciting open access work where we present a new, very efficient chromatographic process for producing highly defined nanomaterials.
+Specifically, we devised a special two-column process, alternate pumping, for obtaining small, atomically precise gold nanoclusters at high purity from synthesized mixtures.
+By utilization of anion exchange chromatography as established by our partners at LFG, we demonstrate the capability of alternate pumping to isolate a single cluster with 10 gold atoms (Au10), or two different larger clusters simultaneously (Au25 and Au29).
 Additionally, we successfully enriched trace amounts of Au18 and proposed a simple design procedure for utilizing columns with different retention behaviors.
 Discover the potential of preparative chromatography for the production of such high-quality nanoparticulate products that provide transformative possibilities in catalysis, sensing, and biomedicine.
-Access the full paper now:

 Malvina Supper, Virignia Birner, Lukas Gromotka, Wolfgang Peukert, Malte Kaspereit: